Buckibarnes17/MCP-Universe/mcpuniverse/extensions/mcpplus/README.md

 ## ❓ FAQ

-**Q: Does MCPPlus work with all MCP servers?**
+**Q: Does MCP+ work with all MCP servers?**
 A: Yes!
-MCPPlus wraps the MCP client layer, so it works with any MCP server regardless of implementation.
+MCP+ wraps the MCP client layer, so it works with any MCP server regardless of implementation.

+**Q: Does MCP+ work with all kinds of agents?**
+A: Yes!
+MCP+ only intercepts the tool calls, so any agent using the standard MCP tool calls can use it.

 **Q: What if post-processing fails?**
-A: MCPPlus always falls back to the original tool output.
+A: MCP+ always falls back to the original tool output.
 Your agent never receives an error due to post-processing failure.

 **Q: Can I use a different LLM for post-processing?**
 A: Yes!
 Post-processing defaults to `gpt-5-mini` for cost optimization.
 You can override this by setting `post_process_llm` in WrapperConfig to use a different model.

 **Q: How much does post-processing cost?**
 A: Each post-processing call uses ~1000-2000 tokens (prompt + response).
 However, if you save 10,000+ tokens on the main agent call, the net savings are substantial.
+See https://mcp-plus.github.io/#results for a detailed comparison of the input costs.